Lee Hurst: Personal life

+In 2014, he married a former barmaid he met at his London comedy club.
+They have two sons.

 Politics

 Hurst refuses to be interviewed by newspapers owned by Rupert Murdoch, was a critic of the Blair government, and in one interview, stated that he stopped attending a back support group which helped him with his ankylosing spondylitis after he found out that it was run as a charity, explaining that "I believe it should be provided by the State through taxation.
 I'd be very hypocritical if I used their facilities when I won't do medical charity benefits".

 In 2003, he considered standing as a candidate in the 2004 London mayoral election.
 One of the factors behind his decision was a proposed redevelopment, which would have seen his comedy club demolished.

-In March 2021, Hurst tweeted a sexual joke about climate activist Greta Thunberg, saying, "As soon as Greta discovers cock, she'll stop complaining about the single use plastic it's wrapped in".
-Thunberg was 18 years old at the time, and Hurst was 58.
-The tweet gained widespread criticism with fellow comedian David Baddiel among those criticising the joke.
-Hurst responded by describing his critics as "the usual suspects".
-The tweet was reported, leading to Hurst getting suspended from Twitter, which he stated he had appealed.
-Twitter later reversed Hurst's suspension.
-He was again suspended from Twitter in June 2021 for inciting violence; in the week that a video of Chris Whitty being manhandled went viral, he tweeted that "whatever happened to [him] is not enough".

-Hurst opposes COVID vaccinations, lockdowns and mask wearing.